Technology-Notes/zacmanchester-kicksat-wiki/Installing-GNURadio-(VMWare).md

 ### 3. Run VMWare

 After decompressing, you should see a folder called "KickSatVM" with two files inside ("KickSat.vmx" and "KickSat.vmdk").
-Double click either one of the files (it doesn't matter) and VMWare Player should start up boot the virtual machine.
+Double click either one of the files (it doesn't matter) and VMWare Player should start up and boot the virtual machine.